Use this form to report the completion of mandatory and additional required courses for graduates of the three-year bachelor’s degree.

 Ph.D. students on the regular track do not need to report completed course requirements.

 You must verify that a grade has been registered for each of the courses you completed.
 Please review your transcript and verify that grades have been properly recorded.
-If there are excess courses that you do not wish to include on your final transcript, please complete a ‘Request to exclude excess courses from the degree, available here.
+If there are excess courses that you do not wish to include on your final transcript, please file a request to exclude excess courses (Word).

 Toward the end of their Master’s and Doctoral research, candidates must lead a seminar session describing their study and research outcomes.
 Likewise, candidates requesting to transfer to a direct doctoral track must first complete a seminar presentation.
 The date of the seminar session should be scheduled with the graduate studies coordinator, with the advisor’s consent.